 VISITATION PLAN passed the COVID-19 screening, donned a face covering or face mask, applied and demonstrated proper application of alcohol-based hand rub, signed in and provide a phone number to contact them, then they will be escorted to a specific tent positioned on the circular driveway where the 20- minute visit will take place.
 Once the visitor(s) are under the tent the resident will be brought outside by staff.
 45. DESCRIBE HOW A CLEARLY DEFINED SIX-FOOT DISTANCE WILL BE MAINTAINED BETWEEN THE RESIDENT AND THE VISITOR(S) DURING OUTDOOR VISITS Positioned diagonally under the 12 foot by 12-foot tent will be an eight-foot table which will be used to separate the visitors and the resident.
-In the center of this table there will be a clear sneeze / cough barrier positioned perpendicular to the top of the table.
+In the center of this table there will be a 3 foot by 3-foot clear sneeze / cough barrier positioned perpendicular to the top of the table.
 Visitor chairs will be at one end of the table and the resident will be positioned in their wheelchair or other type of chair at the other end of the table.
 At no time during the visit will the visitor or resident be less than six feet apart.
 Visits will be monitored to ensure compliance with visitor mask wearing and social distancing.
 46. DESCRIBE THE INDOOR VISITATION SPACE THAT WILL BE USED IN THE EVENT OF EXCESSIVELY SEVERE WEATHER TO INCLUDE THE ENTRANCE AND THE ROUTE TO ACCESS THE SPACE The main nursing facility dining room adjacent to the main kitchen will be used as a neutral visitation space.
 There will be a specific and dedicated visitor entrance door and another specific and dedicated resident entrance door to this neutral space.
 47. DESCRIBE HOW A CLEARLY DEFINED SIX-FOOT DISTANCE WILL BE MAINTAINED BETWEEN THE RESIDENT AND THE VISITOR(S) DURING INDOOR VISITS There will be eight-foot tables used with seating areas on either end of the long rectangular folding tables to clearly define a minimum six-foot distance to be maintained between the resident and visitor(s) during indoor visits.
-In the center of this table there will be a clear sneeze / cough barrier positioned perpendicular to the top of the table.
+In the center of this table there will be a 3 foot by 3- foot clear sneeze / cough barrier positioned perpendicular to the top of the table.
 48. DESCRIBE HOW THE FACILITY WILL DETERMINE THOSE RESIDENTS WHO CAN SAFELY ACCEPT VISITORS AT STEP 3 (CONSIDERING SUCH SAFETY FACTORS AS TRANSPORTING RESIDENT TO VISITOR LOCATION) The Director of Nursing, Ann Donovan along with input from Interdisciplinary care plan team and the Infection Control Preventionist will determine those residents who can safely accept visitors at Step 3.
 If consensus cannot be reached the Assistant Administrator, Christy Kremer will make determination.
 49. WILL OUTDOOR VISITATION BE UTILIZED AT STEP 3?
-IF NO, SKIP TO QUESTION #52 ŝ Yes, as an option. Ë. 50.
-DESCRIBE THE OUTDOOR VISITATION SPACE FOR STEP 3 TO INCLUDE THE COVERAGE FOR SEVERE WEATHER, STEP THE ENTRANCE, AND THE ROUTE TO ACCESS THE SPACE (IF THE SAME AS STEP 2, ENTER "SAME") Same 51.
-DESCRIBE HOW A CLEARLY DEFINED SIX-FOOT DISTANCE WILL BE MAINTAINED BETWEEN THE RESIDENT AND THE VISITOR(S) DURING OUTDOOR VISITS (IF THE SAME AS STEP 2, ENTER "SAME") Same 52.
-DESCRIBE THE INDOOR VISITATION SPACE THAT WILL BE USED TO INCLUDE THE ENTRANCE AND THE ROUTE TO ACCESS THE SPACE (IF THE SAME AS STEP 2, ENTER "SAME") Same 53.
-DESCRIBE HOW A CLEARLY DEFINED SIX-FOOT DISTANCE WILL BE MAINTAINED BETWEEN THE RESIDENT AND
+IF NO, SKIP TO QUESTION #52 ŝ Yes, as an option.
+STEP 50.
+DESCRIBE THE OUTDOOR VISITATION SPACE FOR STEP 3 TO INCLUDE THE COVERAGE FOR SEVERE WEATHER, THE ENTRANCE, AND THE ROUTE TO ACCESS THE SPACE (IF THE SAME AS STEP 2, ENTER "SAME") The outdoor visitation space for nursing facility residents during Step 3 of the of the incremental lifting of restrictions as provided in the Pennsylvania Department of Health Interim Guidance for Skilled Nursing Facilities During COVID-19 dated June 26, 2020 will be the same as in Step2.
+51. DESCRIBE HOW A CLEARLY DEFINED SIX-FOOT DISTANCE WILL BE MAINTAINED BETWEEN THE RESIDENT AND THE VISITOR(S) DURING OUTDOOR VISITS (IF THE SAME AS STEP 2, ENTER "SAME") Same 52.
+DESCRIBE THE INDOOR VISITATION SPACE THAT WILL BE USED TO INCLUDE THE ENTRANCE AND THE ROUTE TO ACCESS THE SPACE (IF THE SAME AS STEP 2, ENTER "SAME")